neuhausi/canvasxpress-LLM/RULES.md

 ### Axis Configuration - Second Step
 -   Set the `xAxis` and `yAxis` parameters using column names identified in the English description.
 You may need to assign multiple column names to a single axis parameter.
 If no matching column name is found, omit these parameters from the configuration, as CanvasXpress will assign them automatically based on the data.
 If both `xAxis` and `yAxis` are present, ensure that `xAxis` is always listed before `yAxis`.
--   For **One-Dimensional Graph Types**, only the `xAxis` parameter should be used in the configuration to define the plotted data, as a `yAxis` will not be included regardless of orientation.
+-   For **One-Dimensional Graph Types**, only the `xAxis` parameter should be used in the configuration to define the plotted data.
+Regardless of orientation, the `yAxis` should never be included, as `xAxis` is solely responsible for all data representation.
+Avoid including any parameters related to the `yAxis` for  **One-Dimensional Graph Types**.
 -   For **Combined Graph Types**, specify both a primary x-axis (`xAxis`) and a secondary x-axis (`xAxis2`), allowing for greater flexibility and precision in your visualizations.
 If there is ambiguity in the English description regarding which axis to use, default to using the first column for `xAxis` and the second column for `xAxis2`.
+Regardless of orientation, the `yAxis` should never be included, as `xAxis` and `xAxis2` are solely responsible for all data representation.
+Avoid including any parameters related to the `yAxis` for  **Combined Graph Types**.
 -   For **Multi-Dimensional Graph Types**, ensure that both `xAxis` and `yAxis` are defined, with `xAxis` always listed before `yAxis` for consistency.

 ### Setting Decorations - Third Step